GoogleCloudPlatform/cloud-hackathons/hacks/mlops-on-gcp/README.md

 1. There's a new Cloud Source Repository.
 2. The code base is pushed to Cloud Source Repository.
 3. At least one team member can access the repository from the command line.
-4. No code changes are needed for this challenge.
+4. No code was modified.

 ### Tips